 You see, content is a critical element.
 It all starts with quality content.
 If it ends there, you might be making decent money but likely very little to no passive income.
 The passive income is what creates freedom.
 The passive income is what makes you rich.
-The passive income is what defines the value of a business, should you want to sell out and retire.
+The passive income is what defines the value of a business (should you ever want to sell it).

 No one wants to buy a job.
-They want a system that is profitable without them having to bust their behind for each penny.
+Everyone wants a system that is profitable without them having to bust their behind for each penny.

 And to think that just a few solid backlinks can make such a difference is incredible.